SKJ39/Student-Grading/README.md

 UML diagrams of the program are in `Class_Diagram6-R1.jpg`, `Class_Diagram6-R2.jpg`, and `Class_Diagram6-R1.jpg`.

-More details about each classes are in their respective `.txt` files.
+More details about each class are in their respective `.txt` files.

 ## Disclaimer
 This project was created for academic purposes.